hasura/learn-graphql/tutorials/frontend/react-apollo/tutorial-site/content/queries/2-create-query.md

 Remember that we wrapped our App component with `<ApolloProvider>` and passed `client` as a prop.
 We are using the same client prop to send it down to the components.

-We are importing the `Query` component from `react-apollo` and the graphql query we defined above to fetch the todo data.
+We are importing the `Query` component from `react-apollo` and the GraphQL query we defined above to fetch the todo data.

 Let's remove the mock `todos` data which was used to populate sample data.